EmergenceFramework/emergence-book/development/getting_started.md

 ## Start Runtime and Build Site

+1. Ensure that the Supervisor is finished starting up in the background

+    As documented in your terminal right before your studio prompt, the Habitat studio has launched a Supervisor for you and set up a shortcut command to follow its log.
+This log contains the output for the Supervisor and any background services we load into it.
+Your Supervisor should be done downloading and starting by the time you type anything, but you can check by running `sup-log` and ensure you see these last lines look like this:

+    ```console
+    # sup-log
+    ...
+    hab-sup(MR): Starting gossip-listener on 0.0.0.0:9638
+    hab-sup(MR): Starting ctl-gateway on 127.0.0.1:9632
+    hab-sup(MR): Starting http-gateway on 0.0.0.0:9631
+    ```

+    If you still see packages downloading and installing instead, wait until that finishes.
+Press `Ctrl+C` to stop following the log and return to your prompt.

+    You can further confirm that the Supervisor is ready and see the status of any loaded services at any time by running `hab svc status`:

+    ```console
+    # hab svc status
+    No services loaded.
+    ```

 1. Start environment services

-    Use the studio command `start-all` to launch the http server (nginx), the application runtime (php-fpm), and a local mysql server:
+    Use the Emergence Studio command `start-all` to launch and bind all the required services for loading an Emergence site: the http server (nginx), the application runtime (php-fpm+app bootloader), and a local mysql server:

     ```bash
     start-all